enterprise-contract/ec-cli/internal/acceptance/README.md

     scenarios tagged with `@bugs`, or `@bugs,~@wip` to run all scenarios that are tagged with `@bugs` but not with `@wip`

+Depending on your setup Testcontainer's ryuk container migh need to be run as privileged container.
+For that, $HOME/.testcontainers.properties needs to be created with:

+    ryuk.container.privileged=true

 ## Creating acceptance tests

 You can use the existing step implementations and add scenarios to existing or